Brinda2310/BMS_Low_Power_Mode/Asteria_BMS/DEV_TRACKER.md

     Issues Resolved:
 	**********************

-### ****BMS_CODE  1.0.2  ****
+### ****BMS_CODE  1.0.5  ****
-	Pull request number: 7
+	Pull request number: 8

 Features developed in BMS code for this release:

+	Code changes and implementation at requirement level:

+    1. BMS logs the battery parameters read in the header of the log file. #Requirement1 BMS reads the configuration file stored on the SD card.
+Generalized logic is used to read the parameters with carriage return and line feed character as termination characters.
+In current release of the code following are the parameters read from configuration file.
+       Battery ID/Serial Number,Battery Chemistry,Battery Number of Cells,Battery Capacity(mAH),Battery Cell Max(V),Battery Cell Min(V),Battery Pack Cycles
+	2. BMS logs the data at 20Hz.
+Following are the parameters that are getting logged on SD card. #Requirement5
+	   a.
+RTC_Time,MCU_Time,C1_Volt,C2_Volt,C3_Volt,C4_Volt,C5_Volt,C6_Volt,Pack_Voltage,Accumulated_Pack_Voltage,Pack_Current,
+	   	  Pack_Current_Adjusted,Total_Capacity,Capacity_Remaining,Capacity_Used,Pack_Charge_Cycles,Current_Gain,Battery_C_D_Rate,mAH_IN_OUT,
+	   	  C_D_Indicator,Pack_Temperature,Health_Error_Status,I2C_Error_Status,Loop_Rate,ASIC_Restart_Count,Watchdog_Flag,AP_Status,MCU_Reset_Source,
+		  Sleep_Mode_Status
+	3. BMS sends the following information to the AP as and when requested.
+Requirement6
+	   a.
+All cells voltages (address ranges from 0x01 to 0x06)
+	   b.
+Pack voltage in volts (address 0x07)
+	   c.
+Pack Current in mA (address 0x08)
+	   d.
+All data consisting of pack voltage,pack current and all cell voltages at once (address 0x0C)
+	4. BMS receives the following information from the AP asynchronously. #Requirement6
+	   a.
+GPS packet consisting of local time and date.
+(BMS address 0x0A)
+	   b.
+AP flight status flags such as ARMed,DISARMed,Air/Ground etc (flags are yet to be decided.
+BMS address is 0x0B)
+	5. BMS shows the SOC on LEDs as per the following conditions.
+To show the SOC on LEDs pushbutton has to be kept pressed for more than 500ms. #Requirement7
+	   LED 1: solid if SoC >= 15%, blinking if SoC < 15%
+   	   LED 2: solid if SoC >= 35%, blinking if 25% <= SoC < 35%, off if SoC < 25%
+	   LED 3: solid if SoC >= 55%, blinking if 45% <= SoC < 55%, off if SoC < 45%
+	   LED 4: solid if SoC >= 75%, blinking if 65% <= SoC < 75%, off if SoC < 65%
+	   LED 5: solid if SoC >= 95%, blinking if 85% <= SoC < 95%, off if SoC < 85%
+	   LEDs stay ON for 3 seconds, and blinking happens at 2 Hz
+	6. BMS shows the SOH on LEDs as per the following conditions.
+To show the SOH on LEDs pushbutton has to be kept pressed two times within 1 second. #Requirement8
+	   LED 1: solid if CC < 180, 180 <= blinking < 200, blinking fast if CC >= 200
+	   LED 2: solid if CC < 140, blinking if 140 <= CC< 160, off if CC >= 160
+	   LED 3: solid if CC < 100, blinking if 100 <= CC< 120, off if CC >= 120
+	   LED 4: solid if CC < 60, blinking if 60 <= CC < 80, off if CC >=  80
+	   LED 5: solid if charge cycle (CC) < 20, blinking if 20 <= CC < 40, off if CC >= 40
+	   LEDs stay ON for 3 seconds, and blinking happens at 2 Hz and fast blinking happens at 5 Hz
+    7. BMS restores the factory default settings if pushbutton is kept pressed for more than or equal to 8 seconds. #requirement13
+    8. BMS enters the debug mode if the pushbutton is kept pressed for more than 5 seconds and less than 8 seconds.

+	Modifications and Code changes at low level:

-	1. Made separate functions for status/error LEDs and SOC/SOH LEDs.
-Based on external switch press for more than 5 seconds and less than 10 seconds, USART debug and
-	   SOC/SOH status will toggle their functionality.
+	9. Made separate functions for status/error LEDs and SOC/SOH LEDs.
+If pushbutton is kept pressed for more than 5 seconds and less than 8 seconds, USART debug and SOC/SOH status will toggle their functionalities.
+This implementation is because USART and LEDs are multi functioned on same port pins.
-	2. Bug fix for logging the reset source for MCU in SD card.
+   10. Bug fix for logging the reset source for MCU in SD card.
 Initially Get_Reset_Source function was being called in the log.c where at very start variable was being cleared before logging.
-Now directly variable value is stored in the log array buffer.
+Now variable value is stored in the log array buffer directly.
-	3. Changed the function for RTC_Showtime.
-Now we have added one more parameter which will decide whether to fill DATE,TIME or DATE_TIME_COMBINED in the buffer passed to the function.
-It was necessary to make it separate as the same is being logged on the SD card.
+   11. Changed the function for RTC_Showtime.
+Now one more parameter is added which will decide whether to fill DATE,TIME or DATE_TIME_COMBINED in the buffer passed to the function.
+It was necessary to make it separate as the same buffer is used to log the RTC information on the SD card.
-	4. Buf fix for SD_CARD_DETECT pin.
-Earlier, we were using different pin for sd card detection (while developing the code on development board).
+   12. Bug fix for SD_CARD_DETECT pin.
+Earlier, different pin was used for sd card detection (while developing the code on development board).
-	5. Optimized the configuration settings functions in BMS_ASIC.c and the same gets validated.
+   13. Optimized the configuration settings functions in BMS_ASIC.c and the same is validated.
 Also, added some more configuration parameters which are listed below.
        a.
 OV threshold voltage
 	   b.
 OV recovery threshold
 	   c.
 UV threshold voltage
 	   d.
 UV recovery threshold
 	   f.
 OV lockout threshold
 	   g.
 UV lockout threshold
 	   h.
 End of charge (EOC) threshold
 	   i.
 Internal over temperature threshold
 	   j.
 Disable cell balancing by external MCU
 	   k.
 Internal over temperature recovery threshold
 	   l.
 Internal current gain
 	   m.
 OV delay timeout
 	   n.
 UV delay timeout
 	   o.
 Open wiring delay timeout
        p.
 Number of cells configuration
-	6. Made all the configuration parameters as macros so that we can directly put the float values in the macro.
-We need not to do any calculations for
+   14. If ISL resets to factory default settings in between the operation, configuration parameters are again set in the ISL and it is done with the help of read number of cells from ISL at 20Hz.
+When ISL resets to factory default settings, number of cells are configured to 3.
-	   HEX values.
-Wrote generalized logic for converting the float voltage values into the hex value to set them in the ISL registers.
+   15. All the configuration parameters are defined as the macros in terms of floats.
+Generalized logic is written for converting the float voltage values into the hex value to set them in the ISL registers.
-    7. Bug fix for Last_Charge_Discharge_Status.
+   16. Bug fix for Last_Charge_Discharge_Status.
 It was defined as the bool variable in the code and value of 2 was getting assigned initially at the start of the code.
-	8. Bug fixes for I2C status for all the functions which are being called at 25Hz.
-Initially we were logging only writing/reading status which was not giving clear idea whether problem was there in writing or reading.
-Now the logic is changed, if written value is not same as that of read value from the register then set the corresponding flag in I2C_Status structure.
+   17. Bug fixes for I2C status for all the functions which are being called at 20Hz.
+Initially logging was happening only for writing/reading status which was not giving clear idea whether problem was there in writing or reading.
+Now logic is changed, if written value is not same as that of read value from the respective register then set the corresponding flag defined in I2C_Status structure.
-	9. Bug fix for calculating the charge and discharge rate.
+   18. Bug fix for calculating the charge and discharge rate.
 Now code is logging both rates (for charging and for discharging) separately.
-	10. If any of the I2C error occurs while querying the data form ISL, then it will restart the I2C for proper functioning.
+   19. If any of the I2C error occurs while querying the data form ISL, then code will restart the I2C for proper functioning.
-	11. Bug fix for incrementing the power up number of BMS (logged in Log summary file).
-Initially, after calling BMS_Log_Init, it was incrementing the file number along with power up number.
+   20. Bug fix for incrementing the power up number of BMS (logged in Log summary file).
+Initially, after calling BMS_Log_Init, logic was incrementing the file number along with power up number.
-	12. Added the logic for updating the RTC date and time sent by AP and tested the same with AP.
+   21. Added the logic for updating the RTC date and time sent by AP and tested the same with AP.
 Now BMS will send acknowledge to AP only when date and time is set in the RTC registers.
 Bug fix for BMS_Pack data structure member's memory location after connecting the AP.
-	13. Added the debug functionality for the testing purpose described as follows.
+   22. Added the debug functionality for the testing purpose which is described as follows.
 		1. Character 'A' for RTC DATE AND TIME
 		2. Character 'B' for MCU ON TIME
 		3. Character 'C' for pack data (all cell voltages,pack voltage and pack current)